431 E State Hwy 114, Suite 380, Southlake, TX 76092Se Habla Español

 Care for Veterans Through the VA Community Care Network

 Loredo Hand Care Institute participates in the VA Community Care Network under the MISSION Act of 2018.
-Enrolled veterans who receive a referral or authorization through their VA healthcare provider may receive covered hand, wrist, and elbow evaluation and treatment at our Grapevine office.
+Enrolled veterans who receive a referral or authorization through their VA healthcare provider may receive covered hand, wrist, and elbow evaluation and treatment at our Southlake office.
 Our billing team coordinates directly with the VA so the patient’s focus stays on care, not paperwork.

 The MISSION Act of 2018 expanded veterans’ access to community providers when VA facilities are not readily available, are more than a certain drive time away, or cannot meet wait-time standards.
 Eligibility is determined by the VA, not by the practice.